subalterngames/talmudifier/README.md

 Talmudifier is meant to generate Talmud-esque pages rather than Talmud pages.
 The actual traditional page layouts of the Talmud are far more varied and complicated.
 However, the algorithm is inspired by the actual layout "rules" and typesetting techniques.
 Because it took me a year to track down enough errant URLs and rare books to write this Python script, I'll summarize my notes for you here.
 Most of this information can be found in <u>Printing the Talmud : a history of the earliest printed editions of the Talmud</u> by Martin Heller.

 - The left and right columns of a Talmud page always encapsulate the center column at the top.
-They are always (when possible) four rows, followed by one "gap" row to give the center column some breating space:
+They are always (when possible) four rows, followed by one "gap" row to give the center column some breathing space:

 ![](images/four_rows.jpg)